nervosnetwork/rfcs/rfcs/0007-scoring-system-and-network-security/0007-scoring-system-and-network-security.md

 Under this strategy, the attacker must achieve the following conditions to apply an eclipse attack:

 1. The attacker needs to have `n` malicious peers (`n == ANCHOR_PEERS`) to be the victim node's outbound peers and these peers must have the highest scores.
-2. Attacker need have at least `max_outbound - ANCHOR_PEERS` bad peer infos in peer store, and at least `max_outbound - ANCHOR_PEERS` of them be randomly selected as outbound peers.
+2. The attacker needs to prepare at least `max_outbound - ANCHOR_PEERS` bad peers' addresses in PeerStore.
+At the same time, the attacker must make sure that the randomly selected `max_outbound - ANCHOR_PEERS` outbound peers are all camouflage nodes of the attacker.

 #### Extra outbound peers and eviction